seanreads/soundscaper-api/README.md

-Places sounding like just as they are described.
+Places sound like just as they are described.